Posted on Leave a comment

 It is in our opinion (and those of our expert peers, championship autocrossers, racing team engineers and tire experts) that the stock setup is simply overboard when it comes to rear cambers and daily driving.
 Yes it is better to have high cambers for very high speed road course tracks… And maybe for best numbers through a high speed slalom course but that’s about it.
 A setup of this kind sacrifices straight line and even moderate turn traction and is quite awful on tires.
 They are making major sacrifices for this edge use case and are needlessly filling landfills with tires.

 But the PLAID is the quickest production car ever?
 Shouldn’t it have a setup optimized for drag racing?
-No, it doesn’t.
+Actually, it doesn’t.
 It can go faster.
-The major limit of the plaid drive train is grip.
-It has more power than it can use.
-Tire types, pressures, alignment all have a huge effect on grip or acceleration.
-You would think Tesla would have acceleration in mind when working on their alignments.
-Apparently no, when you have more horsepower than anyone else Tesla can afford to sacrifice grip to be able to brag about other superlatives. https://greengarageblog.org/14-negative-camber-pros-and-cons This also means..
-If you add grip, it will go faster!
+The factory rear camber setup is about as far away from a drag racing setup as you could imagine.
+The contact patch is less than optimal.
+When you have more horsepower than anyone else Tesla can afford to sacrifice grip to be able to brag about other superlatives. https://greengarageblog.org/14-negative-camber-pros-and-cons This also means If you add grip, it will go faster!

 Don’t know what contact patch is?
 See what goodyear says: https://www.goodyear.com/en-US/learn/tire-basics/tire-contact-patch?

-Simply put, while awesome for a fast, twisty race track, stock camber is simply too excessive for anything else.
+Simply put, while best for few laps on a fast twisty race track, stock camber is simply too excessive for anything else.

 The MACSBOOST Palladium camber kit is designed to realign your camber to a more real world setting.
 Camber is reduced by .8 degrees.
 Straight line rear grip is noticeably improved.
 Tire life is increased dramatically.
 Performance is still inline with a typical camber spec of a 3 series BMW in low.
 As a bonus, if you go to very low, camber increases to over 1.5 degrees comparable to the spec of an M3 or an AMG GLE 63.
 This sounds like a win-win because it is.
 You still get M3 level grip on demand and most of the time you are running an optimized street setup with drastically better tire life.